smtnhacker/mnemosync-password-manager/README.md

 ### Contribution

 Since this is a practice project, I _might_ accept criticisms.
 But since this is **just** a practice project, I might not continue working on this so to save you the trouble, I won't be accepting contributions.

+### Support

+If you enjoyed this and want to support it financially (so that I can finally move it to a non-free tier plan and give it a proper database), you can donate through the links below (once I set them up)!

+_Insert donation links here_